-- Having players show up at a specified time before practices and games. - Letting you know ahead of time if a player will not be able to make a practice/game. - Players and parents are expected to exhibit sportsmanlike behavior at all times.
+- Having players show up at a specified time before practices and games. - Letting you know ahead of time if a player will not be able to make a practice/game. - Players and parents are expected to always exhibit sportsmanlike behavior.